 Saturated fats are big contributors to inflammation in the body.
-It is best to stay away from all saturated fats and especially red meat since it contains high levels of saturated fats.
+It is best to stay away from all saturated fats and especially red meat since it contains high levels of saturated fats and growth-promoting factors.

 Alcohol is a big stress on the liver.
 This is because the liver metabolises alcohol in preference to other substances in the body.
 In women, the level of estrogen in the blood has been found to go up by as much as 200% after a drink.
 Smoking, on the other hand, leaches important nutrients from the body, causing a deficiency of those nutrients.
 So it's important for women suffering from endometriosis to stay away from both alcohol and smoking.

 Include more coriander in your diet